 Option 3: Prepare and Deliver Feedback

 As I mentioned earlier, there are situations when seeking help from a supervisor and/or HR before giving direct feedback is necessary and advised.
-After many lessons coaching others and preparing honoring feedback myself, I have found that the first step to delivering honoring feedback should be to talk to someone else.
+After many lessons coaching others and preparing for honoring feedback myself, I have found that the first step to delivering honoring feedback should be to talk to someone else.

 Yes, you read that correctly.
 The main difference in this approach is that we should seek to verify our assumptions instead of seeking to justify them, as we do in the self-justification trap.

 It is critically important to check our assumptions when we feel the need to deliver feedback to someone.
-Assumptions are gifted liars and we need to find the lies our assumptions may be telling us before we act on them.
+Assumptions are gifted liars, and we need to find the lies our assumptions may be telling us before we act on them.

-When preparing honoring feedback, we must be working to obtain a heart at peace with the person we would like to correct instead of focusing on what he or she needs to do better.
+When preparing and honoring feedback, we must be working to obtain a heart at peace with the person we would like to correct instead of focusing on what he or she needs to do better.
 The person we choose to share a particular issue with is very important, as is the way we approach the topic.
 In serious cases, when there may be legal implications, the first person should be an HR representative and, if appropriate, the supervisor.

-In other cases, such as missed deliverables, unreturned emails/calls, and other such issues, the person we chose to speak with should be someone who can be impartial.
+In other cases, such as missed deliverables, unreturned emails/calls, and other such issues, the person we choose to speak with should be someone who can be impartial.
 Our approach should be one of asking for help in seeing things clearly through a dialog.

 Obtaining a heart at peace and delivering honoring feedback takes time and often requires forgiveness.
-I have found over the years that honoring feedback is an investment of time and energy that helps sustain teams and avoid costly conflict.
+I have found over the years that honoring feedback is an investment of time and energy that helps sustain teams and avoid costly conflicts.